Admissions

 Q: What are other options for funding my education?

 A: Many CR students find external scholarship funding through their own research.
 The Georgetown University Office of Fellowships, Awards, and Resources has helped students secure funding.
+The Graduate School also has information resources on their website for students seeking external funding.

 Q: I see a financial hold on my account – who do I contact to clear the hold or discuss where the hold is coming from?

-Government Master’s Programs Office
+Department of Government Master’s Programs Office

 Georgetown University